How to Write the Common Application Essays 2022-2023 (With Examples)

 If you haven’t experienced a “big” failure, another angle to take would be to discuss smaller, repeated failures that are either linked or similar thematically.
 For example, if you used to stutter or get nervous in large social groups, you could discuss the steps you took to find a solution.
 Even if you don’t have a massive foundational challenge to write about, a recurring challenge can translate to a powerful essay topic, especially if the steps you took to overcome this repeated failure help expose your character.

-One of our consultants described his ignorance of his brother’s challenges—the writer assumed that because his brother Sam was sociable, Sam was adjusting fine to their family’s move.
+One student described his ignorance of his brother’s challenges—the writer assumed that because his brother Sam was sociable, Sam was adjusting fine to their family’s move.
 After an angry outburst from Sam and a long late-night conversation, the writer realizes his need to develop greater sensitivity and empathy.
 He now strives to recognize and understand others’ struggles, even if they’re not immediately apparent.

 This prompt is difficult to answer because most high schoolers haven’t participated in the types of iconoclastic protests against societal ills that lend themselves to an awe-inspiring response.
 A more tenable alternative here could be to discuss a time that you went against social norms, whether it was by becoming friends with someone who seemed like an outcast or by proudly showing off a geeky passion.